Mahmosallam/Todo-List-nodejs/Terraform/README.md

 ```
 -Always use terraform plan before apply.

+we can see the pub ip :

 <img width="496" height="211" alt="Screenshot 2025-07-31 095655" src="https://github.com/user-attachments/assets/f352a25c-1cce-4439-bc98-0e62397dbe7e" />

+and we can see the ec2 :

 <img width="1607" height="291" alt="Screenshot 2025-07-31 014831" src="https://github.com/user-attachments/assets/04e24a0e-282f-4245-a8c0-bb4e83fc42ae" />